Born2Code-2017/CMYG/README.md

 Into the folder `CoEvents`, you will found a little versions, let's call it "Pre-Release" in pure HTML5, CSS3 and vanillaJS plus jQuery.

+#### Planning

+The `Planning` folder contain our plannig about the state of the Angular Project since 21 November.

 #### Final Version

 The source code of our project will be found into the `Angular-CoEvents` folder.